-Much has been made of the importance of youth smoking.
+Everyone would like to end youth smoking, and it was a major focus of attention.
 On the one hand, the stated purpose of the Bill was "Youth Smoking Reduction"; on the other hand, the companies are often said to regard youth smokers as "tomorrow's cigarette business".
-However, the truth is that the value to the companies of the youth market is tiny: the vast majority of the present value of future tobacco profits resides in the lungs of smokers who are currently over the age of 18.
+But the truth is that the value to the companies of the youth market is tiny: the vast majority of the present value of future tobacco profits resides in the lungs of smokers who are currently over the age of 18.
 Nor is it so clear that the public health community is, or should be, primarily focused on youth smoking, although the political salience of referring to smoking as a children's disease is not lost on anyone.
 It is in these contexts that we will discuss the provisions of the Bill and Resolution that were advocated as youth smoking measures.